krivard/codalab-worksheets-wiki/Dev_Getting-Started-on-Windows.md

     pip install virtualenv
     ```

+1. Activate the virtual environment.

+    `venv\scripts\activate`

+1. Install Git: http://msysgit.github.io/ (be sure to check the **Run Git from Windows Command Prompt** option, as this will add Git to your local path).

+## Install MySQL
+Follow these steps to install MySQL 5.1 on your system.

 1. Install [Microsoft Web Platform Installer](http://www.microsoft.com/web/downloads/platform.aspx).
 Web Platform Installer makes it easy to install a wide variety of packages that you may need.

-1. Launch Web Platform Installer and user it to install MySQL 5.1.
+1. Launch Web Platform Installer and use it to install MySQL 5.1.

-1. Install Git: http://msysgit.github.io/ (be sure to check the **Run Git from Windows Command Prompt** option, as this will add Git to your local path).
+## Install Compass
+If you want to make changes to CodaLab's stylesheets via SCSS files, you will need to install [Compass](http://compass-style.org/).
+Note that this step is only required if you plan to make any changes to stylesheets.

 1. Install Ruby from  [http://rubyinstaller.org/downloads/](http://rubyinstaller.org/downloads/).
 (Version 1.9.3 is recommended).
 During installation be sure to select the option to add Ruby to your PATH.